wprzyby/HoMMybeer-3/README.md

 - Configure project with CMake Tools - Press 'Yes' when prompted to configure project or open the command palette (standard shortcut: _ctrl+shift+P_) and find "_CMake: Select Configure Preset_".
 - Make sure that you have autoformatting enabled (for example on file save) in settings.
 The formatting provider should be clang-format.
 - Furthermore, you can specify some useful user settings for the workspace, for example your name to be filled by Doxygen when creating a file comment.

+## User instruction

+For instructions on how to play the game, refer to the complete PDF documentation found in the _doc/_ directory

 ## Contributing